The NewRock Model

 - A method for making key services accessible and affordable: education, healthcare and energy.

-- A path to bypass the current consensus model and its proven inability to create sensible outcomes.
+- A path to bypass the current consensus and its proven inability to create sensible outcomes.

 The model includes a means to leverage reserves of oil and gas to fund next-generation energy while leaving those carbon-emitting resources in the ground.
-A hybrid structure recycles to public purposes up to two-thirds of profits based on stakeholders showing their accountability to community.
-With today’s dominantly transactional economic model, any value not calculable in monetary terms is displaced.
-NewRock’s relational model attunes the forces of finance to the interests of community, the environment and the future by harnessing the power of private enterprise to address public sector needs.
+A hybrid structure recycles to public purposes up to two-thirds of profits based on stakeholders demonstrating their accountability to community.
+Today’s dominantly transactional economic model displaces any value not calculable in terms of money.
+NewRock’s relational model attunes the forces of finance to the interests of community, the environment and the future by harnessing the power of private enterprise to address public needs.
 Designed to operate consistent with the core values of the major faith traditions, the model advances peace through shared prosperity and holistic sustainability.